[Remote] Growth Product Manager Nanodegree - Accelerator Mentor at Udacity

 • Experience organizing technical talks or webinars

-• Flexibility to work part-time as an external contractor
+• Flexibility at current job to take this challenge part-time as an external contractor

 Responsibilities